Organisational Culture: A Guide From The Expertson 10 February 2021

 Bredenberg adds that company culture is strengthened by clear, consistent, relevant communication.
 Further, that communication must follow a strategic communication plan, and provide clear outcomes of any desired actions you want employees to take.

 Foster a positive organisational culture with Glasscubes, an all-in-one collaboration suite.
-Start your free trial today.
+Request a guided demo of Glasscubes today.

 Chapter 2: 5 Ways To Measure Organisational Culture